PixiEditor/PixiEditor/CONTRIBUTING.md

 # Contributing

+Hey!
+Thanks for being interested in project!
+It means a lot.
+But, before contributing please read this guide :)

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [code of conduct](https://github.com/flabbet/PixiEditor/blob/master/CODE_OF_CONDUCT), please follow it in all your interactions with the project.

-More details soon
+## Issues

+If you want to report a bug, follow this steps:
+* First of all, check if the issue is on the [list](https://github.com/flabbet/PixiEditor/issues), if yes, upvote it.

+* If not, report an issue [here](https://github.com/flabbet/PixiEditor/issues) like that:
+ 1. Clear as short as possible title
+ 2. Describe issue as detailed as possible
+ 3. Include screenshots, error logs, etc.